arnabhb/Cloud-Photo-Gallery-Application/README.md

 The comparison is useful for real-world system design because it shows how database choice affects schema design, queries, deletion workflows, scalability, and application code

+This project involves frontend, backend, database, and authentication systems

 Practical applications include

 - Media management platforms